-Snaefellsnes peninsula has been given the well deserved nickname "Iceland in miniature".
-We offer you scenic winter tour with great ocean view, stunning landscape, northern lights hunting and an easy cave exploration in Cave Vatnshellir, making this two-day tour great value for money.
+Explore the magnificent Snaefellsnes peninsula in West Iceland.
+We offer you a scenic winter tour with great ocean view, stunning landscape, northern lights hunting and an easy cave exploration in Cave Vatnshellir, making this two-day tour great value for money.
+Snaefellsnes peninsula has been given the well-deserved nickname "Iceland in miniature".

 Duration: 2 days

 Pick-up: 09:00 - 09:30

 Age limit: 10 years

 - Northern lights search

 - National Park of Snaefellsnes